jamesleary/weekend-challenge-4/README.md

 [x] Add a view counter that keeps track how many times picture has been clicked on [x] Create a form underneath each photo
-[x] Add functionality to make comments for each photo [] Create a button named Show comments
+[x] Add functionality to make comments for each photo [x] Create a button named Show comments
-[] Make button toggle to hide and show comments when button is clicked [] Add Bootstrap Styling to make gallery responsive
+[x] Make button toggle to hide and show comments when button is clicked [x] Add Bootstrap Styling
+[x] Make gallery responsive
 [] Host site on Heroku

 Additional Tasks